eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 none of them.
 Catena-X must deal with the additional complexity that stems from the interaction with the EDC.

 Leveraging the native capabilities of the EDC and the EDC Discovery Service, Catena-X uses a discovery pattern that has the same capability as a central [Digital Twin Registry](#digital-twin-registry) would:
-It allows to start a Discovery Process with ONLY an Asset ID.
+It allows to start a Discovery Process with only an assetId and its type (like `manufacturerPartId`).
 However, in Catena-X some of the data is deemed so sensitive that a central authority can't be trusted with it.
 Thus, a decentralized approach is implemented: each Data Provider will run their own DTR.
 This poses a challenge for discovery if the BPN of the supplier is not known by the data consumer.
 After all, a